 - Laminated glass.

-Those are the top 5 myths regarding window film.
-We’ve discovered over our 40 years of working with window film that it is is an amazingly versatile product that has benefited so many homeowners and businesses.
-If you have any questions about window film that are not answered here?
+Those are the top 5 myths regarding window tinting.
+We’ve discovered over our 40 years of working with window tinting that it is is an amazingly versatile product that has benefited so many homeowners and businesses.
+If you have any questions that are not answered here?
 Feel free to as us in the comments or contact us.